 Are you age 70 1/2 or older this year?
 If so, there are special IRA gift opportunities for you.

-Starting in 2016, the opportunity to make tax free distributions to a charity from your IRA is now permanent!
+In 2016, tax free distributions to a charity from your IRA became permanent!

 - Donors age 70 ½ or older at the time of the distribution, may make distributions of up to $100,000 a year directly to charities and avoid paying any tax on the distributions.